theobytes/smartblog/content/blog/django-and-react.md

 path: django-and-react
 tag: django
 date: 2020-03-17T00:36:36.585Z
-title: Django and React using GraphQL API
+title: Django and React using GraphQL API to create a blog
 description: >-
   Django and react js can be used to create full-stack web application.
 Let's create a project and configure our django to run with react js as the frontend